e-choness/ai-starter/README.md

 ---

 ## Contributing
 Join the revolution!
-SuperBinder.live thrives on community input—report bugs, suggest features, or submit code to make it even better.
+This template thrives on community input—report bugs, suggest features, or submit code to make it even better.

 1. **Fork the Repository**
    - Click "Fork" on GitHub to create your copy.